denten-books/plain-text/40-screen.md

 all graphic form."
 His theory of cultural techniques instead creates "an awareness for the plenitude of a world of as yet undistinguished things, that, as an inexhaustible reservoir of possibilities, remain the basic point of reference for every type of culture" [@siegert_cacography_2011, 32, 35].

-[^ln3-virag]: The Pollak-Virag device also proposed an "electromagnetic vibrator" coupled to a recording "mirror-galvanometer."
-The authors further specify for "the vibrator of the receiving instrument [to] vibrat[e] in harmony with these impulses, vibrating in one direction or the other, according to their sign and to an extent depending upon their intensity" [@pollak_means_1900].
+The world of undistinguished things hints his position on the analog side of continues-discrete dichotomy of human experience.

 [^ln3-dervish]: One could make more of the Dervish being used here as a negative example, in an instance of colonial gaze.
 But Murray himself was an